OBPhysics/OBPhysics/README.md

 ---

-## This organaization aims to chach the mood of the comfyness and cozyness SEIG physics club had.
-Use it however you like, including the option of jut  leaving it.
+## This organaization aims to catch the mood of comfyness and cozyness SEIG physics club had.
+Use it however you like, including the option of just leaving it.

 Was thinking of not excluding non-SEIG physics club members but then I suppose we'll have to make the organazation public, which I kind of don't want.